GluuFederation/docs-oxd-prod/3.1.1/sources/libraries/node/index.md

 - oxd_id: oxd ID from client registration
 - ticket: Client Access Ticket generated by uma_rs_check_access method
-- claims_redirect_uri:
+- claims_redirect_uri: The URI to which the client wishes the authorization server to direct the requesting party’s user agent after completing its interaction
 - protection_access_token: Generated from get_client_token method (Optional, required if oxd-https-extension is used)
-- port: (Optional) 'oxd port number' for oxd-server type (Required if oxd-server is used)
+- port: (Optional) oxd port number for oxd-server type (Required if oxd-server is used)
-- url: (Optional) 'oxd-https-extension URL' for oxd-https-extension type (Required if oxd-https-extension is used)
+- url: (Optional) oxd-https-extension URL for oxd-https-extension type (Required if oxd-https-extension is used)

 **Request:**